semaphoreci/docs/docs/essentials/configuring-pre-flight-checks.md

 ---

 !!! warning "This feature is in the private beta stage and a part of the Semaphore Enterprise feature plan."
-    Please contact our Customer Success for more details.

 # Pre-flight checks